10 Dec St. Augustine Seed: No Such Thing!

 St. Augustine Seed: No Such Thing!

-Many northerners who move to the South mistakenly believe that St. Augustine lawns can be installed the same way that their northern lawns were installed.
+Many who move to the South mistakenly believe that St. Augustine lawns can be installed the same way that their northern bluegrass or fescue lawns were installed.
 They assume that they should be able to buy St. Augustine seed in order to establish a new lawn; this is an understandable mistake by someone who does not understand the difference between warm and cool season grasses.
 While there are some warm-season grasses that can be propagated via seed (all centipedes, some bermudagrasses and some zoysiagrasses), St. Augustine is not one of them.
 St. Augustinegrass can only be installed in a vegetative fashion: either by laying sod or planting plugs.